SAP/ai-sdk-js/packages/orchestration/README.md

 # @sap-ai-sdk/orchestration

-This package provides generative AI orchestration capabilities, integrating seamlessly with SAP AI Core and SAP AI Launchpad to enhance your AI workflows.
+This package incorporates generative AI orchestration capabilities into your AI activities in SAP AI Core and SAP AI Launchpad.

 ### Installation